K7MDL2/KEITHSDR/SDR_RA8875/README.md

 Teensy4.X with PJRC audio card Arduino based SDR Radio project

+## April 2022

+    1. Added front panel drawing file for Front Panel Express milling on a Hammond 1455N 160mm x 103mm x 53mm extruded box.
+Attempting to package the RS-HFIQ PCB into the same small (hand-held) box with RA8875 4.3" display and 2 encoders.
+    2. Minor revisions to some I2s correction #define logic.
+    3. Updated the Teensy RS-HFIQ library added *B, *D, and *E commands, updated example programs.

 ## March 2022

     1. Fixed missing buttons on RA8876 and fixed issue where AF gain jumps to max on band change.